“The human capacity for burden is like bamboo – far more flexible than you’d ever believe at first glance.” – Jodi Picoult

 A Take Home Message

 This article covered several ways to help build resilience in adults, young adults, adolescents, and young children.
-There are many more ways to build resilience, so don’t feel constrained to these exercises and activities.
+There are many more ways to build resilience, so don’t feel constrained to these resilience activities.

 I hope you find these exercises useful.
 Please leave us a comment below if you give any of these exercises or lesson plans a try and let us know how it went.